ausaccessfed/dev-portal/docs/_edugain-integration/01-overview.md

 duration: 1
 ---

+This tutorial will guide you through the process for technically configuring a Shibboleth SP to connect to eduGAIN.

-The technical configuration of a Shibboleth SP to connect to eduGAIN has been broken down into the following steps:
+The tutorial has been broken down into the following steps:
 1. Running the latest version of software
 1. Loading the AAF eduGAIN metadata
 1. SP is releasing the required R&S attributes to the federation